 CELL PHONES & LAPTOPS: Please turn off all cell phones during class.
 If your phone rings during class, you will lose half a letter grade off your final grade.
+Do not bring out a phone during an exam at all.
 If the phone rings during an exam, you will fail the exam and lose a half a letter grade off your final grade.
-No texting in class.
 If you choose to use a laptop to take notes, that is fine.
 But please stick to taking notes.
 If I find that you are doing work for another class or "playing" on the computer (email, internet, games, etc), you will loose a letter grade off of your final grade for each infraction.
 It is distracting, rude and annoying to your fellow students and to the professor.